 - Select the region, environment, and infrastructure provider of the new subaccount according to your account plan.

 Additional fields appear according to the selected environment.
 Select settings as required.
 Note: In a subaccount in the Cloud Foundry environment, the subdomain that you specify can be any string.
-The subdomain can contain only lowercase letters and digits, hyphens (not allowed in the beginning or at the end) and must be unique within the Cloud Foundry environment of SAP Cloud Platform.
+The subdomain can contain only lowercase letters and digits, hyphens (not allowed in the beginning or at the end) and must be unique within the Cloud Foundry environment of SAP BTP.

 - (Optional) To use beta features in the subaccount, select Enable beta features.